tableau/extension-data-driven-parameters/README.md

 7. Optional: Configure the options and formatting settings.
 8. Click 'OK'.

+## How to install for local use
+Make sure you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) isntalled.
+Clone or download and unzip this repository.
+Open the command line to the `extension-data-driven-parameters-master` folder and run:

+`yarn` to install

+`yarn start` to run

+`yarn build` to build

 ## Support
 If you have questions about the extension or found a bug please open a new [issue](https://github.com/tableau/extension-data-driven-parameters/issues).

 ### Mac Desktop 2018.3 and lower
 Note: Please use arrow keys and 'Enter' to select dropdown options.